+As defined in TS 26.119, a Trackable is a real-world object that can be tracked by the XR runtime.
+Each trackable provides a local reference space, also known as a trackable space, in which an anchor can be expressed.
+Examples of trackables that AR runtimes can track include:

+Image markers: This includes fiducial markers (such as QR codes) and natural image markers

+Meshes: These can be scanned with a dedicated tool or stored in specific formats (CAD for instance)

+Body parts: This encompasses user skeletons and facial bones.

+Planes: Flat surfaces in the physical environment that come with both tracking and shape information.

+Geo Trackables: A Geo Trackable is a position and orientation on earth in a geodetic referential.

+ARKit and ARCore all suport image, geotrackable, body and plane detection and tracking.
+Example of body tracking (here the face) with ARCore is given in Figure 1.
+ARKit also supports meshes as demonstrated in Figure 2.

+Figure 4.2.3-1 ARCore Face Tracking

+Figure 4.2.3-2 ARKit 3D mesh tracking

-Spatial Anchors are a concept in Augmented Reality that enable the persistence and stability of virtual content in the real world.
+Like Trackables, Spatial Anchors are a concept in Augmented Reality which serve as fixed reference points that AR devices can detect and use to position virtual content accurately relative to the real-world coordinates.
 Virtual objects or information are anchored to specific locations in physical space.
+But Spatial Anchors have additional functionalities enabling the persistence and stability of virtual content in the real world.

 A spatial anchor acts as a marker or reference point in the real world that AR devices can recognize and track.
-These anchors serve as fixed reference points that AR devices can detect and use to position virtual content accurately relative to the real-world coordinates.

 Spatial anchors are created using spatial mapping techniques, which involve capturing and analyzing the physical features of the surrounding environment.
 This can be done through depth-sensing cameras, LiDAR scanners, or other sensors to understand the geometry and spatial characteristics of the space.

 Once the spatial mapping is performed, spatial anchors are placed at desired locations within the mapped environment.
 Anchor can be persistent for the entire duration of the session.